How to make the famous Wiener schnitzel, the original Austrian schnitzel made from veal.

 The main and probably only difference between the Wiener Schnitzel and the German schnitzel is the meat we use: veal for the Wiener original and pork for the German version.

 The origin of the Wiener Schnitzel is controversial.
-Some sources claim it to be a better version of the Cotoletta alla milanese (which are basically breaded chops), brought to Austria by the field marshal Radetzky sometime during the 19th century.
+Some sources claim it to be a better version of the Cotoletta alla Milanese (which are basically breaded chops), brought to Austria by the field marshal Radetzky sometime during the 19th century.
+And talking about Italian veal recipes, you should try these delicious Veal Escalopes (in Lemon Sauce) and the Veal Marsala.

 - An original Wiener Schnitzel is very large, ideally a bit larger than the plate it is served onto.
 I could not achieve that, as the ordered schnitzels only came in small.
 But they were delicious anyway.